for a private consultation

 Posted Dec 16, 2019 ,

-In Photography, Eden Gallery, Contemporary Art, Jonas Leriche
+In Photography, Art Blog, Eden Gallery, SN, Contemporary Art, Jonas Leriche

 Through each of their unique lenses, these artists explore the human body via the use of their fine art photography.
 Over decades photographers have celebrated the connection between humans and nature, celebrating the beauty of the human body in its natural state while exploring the diversity of the shapes it can take.
 SN, Hervé Lewis, and Jonas Leriche are all aware of the power a photograph can hold.
 Explore their unique works here.

 Starting his career in the framework of photography, SN has grown into a multifaceted artist with an international following.
 He is best known for his mixed media artworks, which include the use of mounted butterflies as an embellishing medium.
 Though his motif, SN adds an extraordinarily unique element to the way he colors a canvas.

 SN bought his first camera at 12-years-old, dreaming of one day becoming a famous photographer.
 He already had a natural-given eye for composition and color theory, as is evident in his photographic choices.
 SN chooses his models based, not only on their physical appearance, but on their beings.
 The artist prefers women who work with animals and have a natural comfort and connection to the surroundings that he takes his inspiration from.

 SN creates these powerful and dramatic shots using enticing backdrops that are reminiscent of imagery from fantasy novel.
 The photographs themselves are reminiscent of music in the way that the subject could be interpreted as the vocals, the background is the melody, and the melody has the power to change the beauty of the subject.

 “Women for me symbolize beauty, gentleness, and softness, a notion which doesn’t actually negate their overwhelming strength, it just adds to it.” – SN